EOSIO/welcome/docs/40_smart-contract-guides/60_adding-inline-actions.md

 content_title: "Adding Inline Actions"
 link_text: "Adding Inline Actions"
 ---
+This tutorial shows how to call inline actions from a smart contract.

 ## Introduction
 It was previously demonstrated by authoring the `addressbook` contract the basics of multi-index tables.
 In this part of the series you'll learn how to construct actions, and send those actions from within a contract.

 ## Step 1: Adding eosio.code to permissions